 Things to do at Yosemite Falls

 While the waterfall is the main highlight of Yosemite National Park, the area offers plenty of exciting activities, such as rock climbing and rafting along the Merced River in summer or cross-country skiing and snowshoeing in winter.
-You can also opt for more leisurely but equally exciting things to do like stargazing, birdwatching, and leaf-peeping.
+You can also opt for more leisure, but there are equally exciting things to do like stargazing, birdwatching, and leaf-peeping.

 How to get to Yosemite Falls